outofrhyme/Getting-and-Cleaning-Data/Codebook.md

 performed against the original data set:

 * Read activity and feature labels into vectors.
-* Cleaned up the punctuation in the features and formatted the column headers using gsub.
+* Stripped the punctuation in the features to make them more readable using gsub, and formatted the column headers to include label names for the "subject" and "activity" columns.
-* Read all test and training data into vectors and merged activity labels to create human-readable labels for each activity.
+* Read all test and training data into vectors, and merged the activity labels to create human-readable labels for each activity.
 * Built and bound the test and training data frames together using the vectors created in the previous step.
 * Used melt and dcast against the aggregate data set to create a tidy data set with the average of each variable for each activity and each subject.

+Please see the README for run_analysis for further details.